 CyberSec First Responder (CFR) Certification Training

-In this course, you will develop, operate, manage, and enforce security capabilities for systems and networks:
+In this CFR training, you will develop, operate, manage, and enforce security capabilities for systems and networks:

 - Assess information security risk in computing and network environments.